EMD 1010: H-Engine

-The EMD 265H had a bore of 265 mm and stroke of 300 mm (so that the displacement per cylinder was 1010 cubic inches) with the 16 cylinder GM16V265H rated at 4700 kW at 1000 rpm, with a brake mean effective pressure of 21.3 bar.
+The EMD 265H had a bore of 265 mm and stroke of 300 mm (so that the displacement per cylinder was 1010 cubic inches) with the 16‑cylinder GM16V265H rated at 4700 kW at 1000 rpm, with a brake mean effective pressure of 21.3 bar.

-Union Pacific began using some H-engined SD90MAC locomotives in commercial service in 1998.
+Union Pacific began using SD90MAC locomotives outfitted with H-Engines in commercial service in 1998.

 Initial orders for the 265H engine powered locomotives were delivered powered by 4300 hp EMD 710 engines (referred to as SD9043MAC), intended to be converted to the 4 stroke design later once the engine's teething troubles were resolved.
 Canadian Pacific, Union Pacific and lessor CIT Group acquired this locomotive type.
 Only CP and UP operated H-engine powered units (SD90MAC-H).
 UP's fleet was returned to EMD after the lease expired.
-Considered unsuccessful in the domestic market due to reliability issues and limited operational flexibility of the 6000 horsepower engine, all 265H-powered versions in North America and Australia have been retrofitted with 4300 horsepower 16V710G engines or scrapped.
+Considered unsuccessful in the domestic market due to reliability problems and limited operational flexibility of the 6000 horsepower engine, all 265H-powered versions in North America and Australia have been retrofitted with 4300 horsepower 16V710G engines or scrapped.

 EMD also built one SD89MAC demonstrator, EMDX 92, as the less powerful version of the SD90MAC.
 It used a V12 version of the 265H engine (12-265H) generating 4500 hp.
 Initially the SD89MAC was intended to be the successor of the EMD SD70 Series.
 However, none were ordered.

 The 265H engine was also used overseas: in 2005 an order for 300 6000 hp Tier 2 engines was received from the Chinese Railways, with final assembly at the Dalian Locomotive Factory, introduced from 2009 as "Harmony" HXN3 class.
 Orders were also received from India and Australian mining railroads.
-Tidewater Marine acquired twenty 16 cylinder engines for marine use in tugboats in 2002.
+Tidewater Marine acquired twenty 16-cylinder engines for marine use in tugboats in 2002.

 The 16-265H remains the most powerful diesel engine ever produced by EMD.